metayeti/mINI/README.md

 # mINI

-v0.9.3

-## Status

-This library is still in development and is not yet production ready!
-Getting there...

-**Known bugs:**
-- Creating keys containing the `=` character will break the parser upon reading back (read/write will be implemented with escape characters in a future version)
+v0.9.4

 ## Info

-This is a tiny C++ utility library for manipulating INI files.
+This is a tiny, header only C++ library for manipulating INI files.

 It conforms to the following format:
 - section and key names are case insensitive